Honeysuckle, Apollo 11 & TV from the Moon

 However, it is important to explain what actually happened – not to diminish the excellent work done by John Bolton and his team at Parkes – but simply to get history right.

-And it’s important to be fair to those who actually provided those breathtaking television images to the world.
+And it’s important to be fair to those who actually provided all of those breathtaking television images to the world.